Introduction

 Evaluation

 Evaluation of cutaneous endometriosis begins with clinical suspicion, which aids in diagnosis.
-However, the confirmation of the diagnosis can be done by biopsy of the lesion, followed by histopathological examination.
-History of any surgical procedures done prior is particularly helpful in classifying the disease into primary or secondary lesions.
+However, the diagnosis can be confirmed through a biopsy of the lesion, followed by histopathological examination.[13]
+History of any previous surgical procedures is particularly helpful in classifying the disease into primary or secondary lesions.

-The use of fine-needle aspiration (FNA) in the diagnosis of scar endometriosis is controversial as this may cause the seeding of the endometriotic tissue in new areas, further aggravating the condition.[9]
-Therefore surgical excision, when done with a safety margin that is at least 1 cm away from the solid lesion, will serve as both a diagnostic and therapeutic option in cases of scar endometriosis.[6]
+The use of fine-needle aspiration (FNA) in the diagnosis of scar endometriosis is controversial as this may cause the seeding of the endometriotic tissue in new areas, further aggravating the condition.[12]
+Therefore, surgical excision, when done with a safety margin at least 1 cm away from the solid lesion, will serve as both a diagnostic and therapeutic option in cases of scar endometriosis.[15]

-Imaging studies such as computed tomography (CT) scan and magnetic resonance imaging (MRI) should be done and are helpful if there is suspicion of cutaneous metastases of a tumor, as in a gastrointestinal malignancy presenting as Sister Mary Joseph’s nodule, which is a differential diagnosis of umbilical endometrioma.
+Imaging studies such as computed tomography (CT) scan and magnetic resonance imaging (MRI) may be considered if cutaneous metastasis of a tumor is suspected, eg, a gastrointestinal malignancy presenting as Sister Mary Joseph’s nodule, which is a differential diagnosis of umbilical endometrioma.[7][11]

 Treatment / Management

-The recurrence rate is very rare with complete surgical excision.
+The recurrence rate is very low with complete surgical excision.
 Recurrence is seen if there is an incomplete excision.
-Regarding the perioperative management of the lesions, the recommendation varies on either performing the surgery at the end of the menstrual cycle, whereby the lesions are smaller in size, or initiating preoperative hormonal agents to reduce the size.
-Postoperative use of hormonal agents can also be done, and the goal is to prevent a recurrence.[4][5][8]
+Regarding the perioperative management of the lesions, the recommendation varies: either performing the surgery at the end of the menstrual cycle, whereby the lesions are smaller in size or initiating preoperative hormonal agents to reduce the size.
+Postoperative use of hormonal agents can also be administered to prevent a recurrence.[8][5][18]
 The combination of hormonal treatment followed by surgical excision is a better approach for many cases.(B3)

 Differential Diagnosis

-A strong suspicion is needed for diagnosis of cutaneous endometriosis since this condition might be mistaken for diseases such as keloid, dermatofibroma, dermatofibrosarcoma protuberans, cutaneous metastasis of cancer (e.g., Sister Mary Joseph nodule), or melanoma.
-The main feature to keep in mind while suspecting cutaneous endometriosis is that the symptoms it produces are of cyclical nature that may range from cyclical pain only to cyclical increase and decrease in the size of the mass relating to the start and end of the menstruation cycle.
+Clinical suspicion is needed for diagnosis of cutaneous endometriosis since this condition might be mistaken for diseases, including such as keloid, dermatofibroma, dermatofibrosarcoma protuberans, cutaneous metastasis of cancer (eg, Sister Mary Joseph nodule), or melanoma.[7][11]
+The primary feature to consider in patients suspected to have cutaneous endometriosis is that the clinical manifestations produced are of a cyclical nature that may range from cyclical pain only to cyclical increase and decrease in the size of the mass relating to the start and end of the menstruation cycle.

 Prognosis

 The prognosis of cutaneous endometriosis is considered favorable.
 If the patient has undergone surgical excision of the lesion, the recurrence rate is low.
-In a study conducted by Lopez-Soto et al. (2018), out of 33 women who underwent treatment for cutaneous endometriosis, only three had a recurrence (9%).[10]
+In a study conducted by Lopez-Soto et al (2018), out of 33 women who underwent treatment for cutaneous endometriosis, only 3 had a recurrence (9%).[19]

 Complications

 Although endometriosis is considered to be a benign condition, malignant transformation has been reported.
-However, the exact figure of malignant transformation of endometriosis is unknown.
-Furthermore, the causes of the malignant transformation of endometriosis are not clear, but genetic, immunologic, and hormonal factors have been implicated.[11][12]
-One of the complications to be mentioned relating to cesarean scar endometriosis is the ability of the lesion to undergo malignant transformation (typically with an endometrioid or clear cell carcinoma histology), which have more aggressive behavior.
-Recurrences after the treatment can also be one of the complications.[13][14]
+However, the exact figure of the malignant transformation of endometriosis is unknown.
+Furthermore, the causes of the malignant transformation of endometriosis are not clear, but genetic, immunologic, and hormonal factors have been implicated.[20][21]
+One of the complications to be mentioned relating to cesarean scar endometriosis is the ability of the lesion to undergo malignant transformation (typically with an endometrioid or clear cell carcinoma histology), which has more aggressive behavior.
+Recurrence after treatment can also be one of the complications.[22][23]

 Deterrence and Patient Education